 • Mobile Camps: Smaller than permanent lodges; follow herds to quieter spots.

-• Expert Guides: Kilisherpas’ guides know secondary crossings and alternative routes for intimate views.
+• Expert Guides: Serengeti Nexus’ guides know secondary crossings and alternative routes for intimate views.

 • Early Mornings: Golden hour (dawn) drives spot action before crowds arrive.